Jun

 Preheat oven to 180ºC/350ºF and lightly grease a loaf pan.

 In very large bowl, whisk together dry ingredients.
 Stir in cranberries.
-Make a well in the centre and add vegetable oil and beer.
+Make a well in the center and add vegetable oil and beer.
 Stir just until no streaks of flour remain.
 Pour batter into prepared pan.

 Bake 55-60 minutes, until top springs back when lightly pressed.
 Turn out of the pan and allow to cool on wire rack.